danielkopp4/ESANN2025Appendix/README.md

 | RandomOrdinal:x1 | 6.08493          | 1.04696                 | -0.844642               | 6.46482          |
 | OneHot:x1        | -1.67252         | -0.808272               | -5.67367                | -0.156863        |

+We see the same pattern as before with the column of random-ordinal encoding being negative for all off diagonal values column-wise and positive for all off diagonal values row-wise.
+This is inverted for one-hot where all off diagonal column-wise values are positive and off diagonal row values are negative.
+We see all diagonal values are quite large compared to the previous quantitative results, this indicates that lower regularization and higher complexity results in more arbitrary generalizations.

 ## Asymmetric Features